4dsoftware/elemcor/README.md

 IsoCor performs correction based on combinatorics without considering ressolution effect.
 When instrument resolution is extremely low, ElemCor is identical to IsoCor.
 When instrument resolution is extremely high, ElemCor performs no correction at all.
 Therefore, the amount of correction perform by ElemCor is monotonically dependent on instrument resolution.

+## Trouble Shooting

+1. The results sometimes don't come out after a minute.

+Please check if the correct tracer is selected.
+If the 15N data are loaded, but C or S is selected as tracer, then the software tool would not run properly.
+This is because some compounds may not have C or S in their formula, and the algorithm will report error if the tracer is not present in the compound.

 ## References
 1. Millard, P., et al. IsoCor: correcting MS data in isotope labeling experiments.
 Bioinformatics 2012;28:1294-1296